Apple Watch Series 5

 As titanium is a porous material, Apple developed a coating that prevented yellowing and staining, ensuring that the titanium case looks good for years to come.

 In addition to titanium and ceramic, the Apple Watch was also available in aluminum and stainless steel bodies.
-The stainless steel cases were offered in either gold or silver, while the aluminum cases were available in space gray, silver, or gold.
+The stainless steel cases were offered either gold or silver, while the aluminum cases were available in space gray, silver, or gold.

 All Apple Watches in Series 5 ship preloaded with watchOS 6, which brought a plethora of new features to the Apple Watch.
 New features included a handful of new watch faces, stand-alone voice memos and calculator apps, and a dedicated App Store just for the Apple Watch.